 Regardless of how many more former players come to the game, it is bound to be an emotional experience for the players.
 This is uncharted territory.
 This is the first time a Penn State football game has been played without Joe Paterno serving as head coach for 46 years.
 Everything that was solid as bedrock about the Penn State program two weeks ago when these players last took the field has crumbled.
 Even those who advise them can not have been through an experience in any way similar to theirs.
 Let us hope that Tom Bradley rallies them together with his patience, wisdom, and Penn State pride, as we all know he can.

 In honor of Sandusky’s alleged victims and others in their position, Penn State students have called for a “Blue Out”.
 Fans are advised to wear blue.
-Blue lapel ribbons will be handed out to fans entering the stadium, as well, and Nebraska’s alumni associations have shown considerable class in pledging their help in doing so.
+Blue lapel ribbons will be handed out to fans entering the stadium, as well, and Nebraska’s order valium in the uk alumni associations have shown considerable class in pledging their help in doing so.

 Given the violence of student demonstrations on Wednesday night, extra security measures and personnel will be implemented.
 Student leaders have deplored the violence, a message we hope sinks in.